Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

     )<gnome-set-input-config>],
 )

-// todo write about how gio was used
 Therefore dconf_rs was replaced by gio.
 The advantages have already been discussed in @GNOME.
 Gio provides very convenient bindings to the GSettings API.
 In
 @gnome-gio-get-input-config the layouts are fetched and its type is checked.
 If the